-5.5 What should be improved and perspectives
+340 5.4 What should be improved and perspectives

-Our competitions were, in a sense, experiments.
+- Our competitions were, in a sense, experiments.
 When announcing them, we could not predict the level of participation in either of them or their effectiveness in promoting STEM.
 The seismometer-naming competition was successful and got the students who participated in it engaged in the project.
-The follow-up drawing and song-and-rap competitions produced some excellent entries, but the number of participating schools was lower than expected.
+(The participating classes who then took part in the ship-to-class video link-ups have shown an increase in the students' interest in STEM, according to the teacher survey after the live video events.) - 345 The follow-up drawing and song-and-rap competitions produced some excellent entries, but the number of participating schools was lower than expected.
 A proportion of entries to the song-and-rap competition showed little evidence of the students researching either Earth science or the SEA-SEIS project's scientific goals.